taocpp/PEGTL/doc/Rule-Reference.md

 ###### `any`

 * Succeeds when the input is not empty, and:
-* The next N bytes encode of a valid Unicode code point.
+* The next N bytes encode a valid Unicode code point.
 * Consumes the N bytes when it succeeds.

 ###### `bom`